 A well written essay of two to four pages addressing experiences that have led you to want to pursue a career in teaching, how the PSTI relates to your teaching goals, and what about NASA interests you.

 Completed packages should be sent to the following address:

 Ms. Ivy Starks, PSTI Site Manager

 You will receive notification, via e-mail, that your application has been received.
 A current e-mail address must be listed on your application.
 The Institute is not responsible for incorrect or missing e-mail addresses.

-Candidates will receive notification of acceptance for PSTI 2014 via email no later than Dec.
-1, 2014.
+Candidates will receive notification of acceptance for PSTI 2015 via email.

 Participants must show a current US driver's license upon arrival.

 Direct inquires to:

 Transportation costs will be reimbursed to participants from city of residence to Huntsville, Alabama.
 Students must make their own travel arrangements.

 Air Transportation: Students traveling more than 400 miles from NASA Marshall Space Flight Center may fly and will be reimbursed, for actual costs, up to $400.
 If the amount exceeds $400, the participant is responsible for any costs over that amount.
 (Students should plan well in advance and reserve airline tickets early for the lowest fares.)
 The airport code for Huntsville is "HSV."